Georges Mathias: Biography

 Mathias was born in Paris.
 He studied at the Conservatoire de Paris with François Bazin, Auguste Barbereau, Augustin Savard and Fromental Halévy.
 Privately, he studied composition with Friedrich Kalkbrenner and piano with Frédéric Chopin.

 After finishing his studies, he taught piano at the Conservatoire from 1862 to 1893.
-Among his notable students were Teresa Carreño, Camille Chevillard, Paul Dukas, Camille Erlanger, James Huneker, Henri O'Kelly, Isidor Philipp, Raoul Pugno, Alfonso Rendano, Erik Satie, Eugénie Satie-Barnetche, Ernest Schelling, Ernesto Elorduy, José Tragó, and Alberto Williams.
+Among his notable students were Teresa Carreño, Camille Chevillard, Paul Dukas, Camille Erlanger, James Huneker, Henri O'Kelly, Isidor Philipp, Raoul Pugno, Alfonso Rendano, Erik Satie, Eugénie Satie-Barnetche, Ernest Schelling, Ernesto Elorduy, José Tragó and Alberto Williams.

-Mathias and another Chopin's student Karol Mikuli had an important impact on passing his style on the next generations of musicians.
-Besides teaching, he was also active as a concert pianist.
+Mathias and Karol Mikuli, another student of Chopin, significantly influenced the way their teacher's style was communicated to later generations of musicians.
+Besides teaching, Mathias was also active as a concert pianist.
 On 14 March 1864, he was the principal pianist at the premiere of Gioachino Rossini's Petite messe solennelle.

-He was the recipient of the Legion of Honour in 1872.
+He was awarded the Legion of Honour in 1872.
 He died in Paris in 1910, on his 84th birthday.